-What is there to do in Sedona?
-Before you book your trip, there are some things you need to know about Sedona.
-Our guests tell us that when they leave there was so much more to see than they thought, and wish they had booked for a night or two more!
-So when you take a trip to Sedona plan to stay at least three or more nights, you’ll be happy you did!
+Before you book your trip to Sedona, there are some things you need to know about this incredible city.
+Our guests tell us that when they leave there was so much more to see than they thought, and wished they had booked for a night or two more!
+So when you come to Sedona, plan to stay at least three or more nights, you’ll be happy you did!
 Please ask us for the Sedona Visitors Guide it is filled with wonderful information!

 Sedona – the most beautiful place in America is the perfect place as a base for your adventures of the southwest.
 Fly into either Phoenix or Las Vegas, or start in one and leave from the other; both will work for a trip to Sedona.

-These are our top 10 places to see on your trip to Sedona!
+These are our top 10 places to see on your trip – Sedona tourism – the best!

 1. Grand Canyon National Park.
 The Grand Canyon is a day trip from Sedona.
 If you leave around 8:00 or 9:00 am you can see all the spectacular views, doing some shopping for mementos and still be back in Sedona by 6:00 pm.
-A day trip to the Grand Canyon an absolute must but the crowds can be intense; so stay in Sedona and take a day to do the Canyon.
-Sedona offers fine dining, incredibly hiking, a variety of lodging choices and more.
+A day trip to the Grand Canyon is an absolute must but the crowds can be intense; so stay in Sedona and take a day to do the Canyon.
+Sedona offers fine dining, incredible hiking, a variety of lodging choices and more.
 Highly recommended for Sedona tourism.

 2. The Town of Jerome.
 Jerome is an old mining town nestled in the hills just half an hour south of Sedona.
 It is known as the most “vertical” city in the U.S. and the largest ghost town!
 It has unique shopping, beautiful views, a variety of dining options, including The Asylum Restaurant – located in the town’s old asylum!
 Jerome has beautiful views, interesting and diverse shopping, fun activities and events.
 Check out the museums and historical society as well.
 This makes a perfect day trip from Sedona.